muhammadnavas/Notezy_Telegram_Bot/README.md

 - 📚 **Semester Queries** - Direct links to semester pages (e.g., "4th sem", "for 3rd sem")
 - 🔄 **Auto-Sync** - Automatically sync new notes from MongoDB
 - 🚀 **Fast and responsive** with MongoDB backend
-- 🌐 Integration with Notezy.online (keeps page views!)
+- 🌐 Integration with Notezy.online
 - ☁️ **Render Deployment** - Ready for cloud deployment

 ## Setup